s4ke/Master-Thesis/src/md/850-appendixCloudHaskell.md

 generator to make the experimental Cloud Haskell backend easier to use and a version of the main Sudoku benchmark program as an example.

-The code generator can be found in Fig. \ref{fig:evalGen}.
+The code generator can be found in Figure \ref{fig:evalGen}.
 Here, if we enclose this in a Haskell module, the functions `mkEvalTasks` (to generate the `evalTask`s for the specific types), `mkRemotables` (to mark the evaluation tasks as remotable in Cloud Haskell) and `mkEvaluatables` (to create the `Evaluatable` instance) are the ones exposed to the user.